 Renewal of workers’ compensation insurance through the New York State Municipal Workers Compensation Alliance was approved at a cost of $64,199, a 3 percent increase over the previous year.

 Cadets from the Putnam County Sheriff’s Department will be hired to enforce parking on Main Street this summer.
 Mayor Dave Merandy said the cadets can issue tickets but not summonses and will be paid $13.50 an hour, about half the cost of hiring a second Cold Spring police officer for weekend parking enforcement.

 The trustees also accepted Elliot Hammond’s resignation from the Zoning Board of Appeals, effective Aug.
 1.Did you find this article useful or informative?
-Please consider a donation to support our nonprofit journalism.
+Please consider a contribution to support our nonprofit journalism.
 Our annual appeal has begun!
 All gifts of up to $1,000 through Dec.
 31 will be matched TWICE!
 Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.